Uploaded on Aug 21, 2010

 Woody Allen in this scene is answering questions about objects and video from the 20th century.
 Howard Cosell on ABC's Wide World of Sports is going over Mohammad Ali and his career and the scientist asks him what it is.

-Woody Allen (born Allen Stewart Konigsberg on December 1, 1935) is a Jewish American screenwriter, director, actor, comedian, author, and playwright.
-His films often draw heavily on sexuality, dry comedy, literature, philosophy and of course his Jewish Identity.
-Being a New Yorker, a lot of his comedy seems to focus on the the mindset of the Jews of European ancestry as he is.
-Mr. Allen is also fond of playing the clarinet and considers himself a jazz musicians and at one time played often at small concerts and shows.
+Woody Allen (born Allen Stewart Konigsberg on December 1, 1935) is an American screenwriter, director, actor, comedian, author, and playwright.
+His films often draw heavily on sexuality, witty comedy, literature, philosophy and Jewish Identity.
+Being a New Yorker, a lot of his comedy seems to focus on that mindset.

 1965 What's New Pussycat?